marco262/my_wiki/data/onednd/class/rogue.md

 You know how to turn a subtle attack into a deadly one.
 Once per turn, you can deal extra damage to one creature you hit with an attack roll if you're attacking with a Finesse or Ranged weapon and if at least one of the following requirements is met:

 * **Advantage.** You have Advantage on the attack roll.
-* **Ally Adjacent to Target.** At least one of your allies is within 5 feet of the target, the ally doesn't have the Incapacitated condition, and you don't have Disadvantage on the attack roll.
+* **Ally Adjacent to Target.** At least one of your allies is within 5 feet of the target, the ally doesn't have the [[glossary:Incapacitated]] condition, and you don't have Disadvantage on the attack roll.

 To determine the extra damage, roll a number of d6s equal to half your Rogue level (round up), and add the dice together (the Rogue table shows the number of Sneak Attack dice you get at each Rogue level).
 The extra damage's type is the same as the weapon's Damage Type.